Tuesday, Wednesday & Thursday | September 15-17, 2026 | Tulsa, Oklahoma

 • Remaining questions and concerns

-• Opportunities for continued engagement
+• Opportunities for continued conversation and collaboration

 1:30 PM | CONFERENCE CLOSES